Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 {{CTA-Upcoming-Retreats="/utility/components"}}

-So here I am, a year ago, day in and out, reading about ayahuasca and other medicinal plants such as san pedro and the infamous magic mushroom, speaking to ayahuasca retreat participants about how important it is to prepare, to have no expectations, and to have full support after the plant medicine journey.
+So here I am, a year ago, day in and out, reading about Ayahuasca and other medicinal plants such as san pedro and the infamous Magic Mushroom, speaking to Ayahuasca retreat participants about how important it is to prepare, to have no expectations, and to have full support after the plant medicine journey.
 And I did, and still do, sincerely believe all of these things to be true.

 Everyone should follow these suggestions.
 Well, except me.

 I am somehow immune in my mind.
 No... how could it be?
 I’ve done my mental and emotional work!
 I have had an outer body psychedelic experience of love and bliss with a powerful hallucinogenic drug.
-I spoke with a deity and asked her as many questions about the universe as I could, I experienced past lives… so my ayahuasca experience will be similar, of course.
+I spoke with a deity and asked her as many questions about the universe as I could, I experienced past lives… so my Aya experience will be similar, of course.

-What a humbling moment in my life to meet mother ayahuasca.
+Well...What a humbling moment in my life to meet mother Ayahuasca.

 Don’t get me wrong, I did prepare in many ways and I was supported with my integration.
 But I neglected a very important detail.

-My intention for the ayahuasca ceremony was to understand how energy healing works.
-I began practicing energy work recently at the time and was curious to know more.
+My intention for the ayahuasca ceremony was to understand how energy healing works (I began practicing energy work recently at the time and was curious to know more).

-So in my mind, I was expecting visuals of what energy looks like in the body, how I can see it move, where it’s blocked, how I can work with it.
+So in my mind, I was expecting visuals of what energy looks like in the body, how I can see it move, where it’s blocked, and how I can work with it.

 And what did I do?
 I set expectations.
+Strict ones.

-I was also very much aware that ayahuasca is known to bring back traumatic events to relive in some way, shape, or form.
+I was also very much aware that Ayahuasca is known to bring back traumatic events to relive in some way, shape, or form.
 To have a different perspective on it, to release it, to feel it.
 Whatever the individual needs.

 I had a trauma I was well aware of, but naive me went in thinking that I had already dealt with and processed this wound.
-It was already healed.
+It was already healed. :)

-You see, the ego is extraordinarily sneaky and a master manipulator.
+The ego is extraordinarily sneaky and a master manipulator.

 I spent 2 weeks preparing, cleaning up my diet, meditating with my intention, practicing emotional release techniques, and repeating affirmations, the whole bit.

-The day of the ayahuasca ceremony, I was nervous - but excited.
+The day of ceremony, I was nervous - but excited.
 I was meeting three other women for the ceremony, two of whom I just became recent friends with.
-We arrived at the ceremonial space around 11 am.
+We arrived at the ceremonial space around 11AM.

 Our healer, Tanya, who works for Behold Retreats is a true medicine woman, shamanic, but relatable in a western sense having spent much of her life in Amsterdam working as a clinical psychotherapist.
 I bonded with her the moment I met her, I loved her humor, her rawness, and her ability to be both spiritual and practical.
 She was inspiring to me.
-When the opportunity came to experience an ayahuasca ceremony with her and these women, in a safe, empowering container, I was over the moon ecstatic.
+When the opportunity came to experience an Ayahuasca ceremony with her and these women, in a safe, empowering container, I was over the moon ecstatic.

 We began with a check in; How will the next 24 hours look?
 What are our intentions?
 How do we feel?
 She opened the ceremonial space shortly after, we meditated together, sent intentional prayers asking for the support of the elements, the spirits, and our ancestors.